2020 Farm Apprentice: 2 year position 2 positions available

 If you feel you meet the above statement.
-Please read job description below and send us your resume.
+Please read job description below and send us your resume before January 15.

-Do you have a flexible schedule and want some farm experience?
-We can always use a hand on the farm and in the gardens.
-We have tons of projects all year long we are trying to accomplish.
-We always need help with Spring planting, Summer Weeding and Fall Harvest the hours are Part -time 8am-1pm for field hands and more hours are available during busy weeks.
-Minimum Wage
+Are you reliable? have a flexible schedule and want some farm experience?
+We typically need help for 3 weeks during Spring planting, 3 weeks during Summer Weeding and 3 weeks during Fall Harvest the hours are Part -time 8am-1pm Tuesday and Wednesday for field hands and more hours are available during busy weeks.
+Hours vary and are inconsistent this is seasonal work.
+Please wear closed toed shoes, pants and long sleeves.

 We offer 3 four week internships this position is a emersion to organic farming and for someone who needs to complete a farm internship for educational institutions or someone who is looking for more farm experience.
 40-50 hours per week.
 Pay is stippened